 Ah, how I love these stainless steel ice block holders.
 Gorgeous!
+They are ideal for making this mango and banan smoothie ice block recipe.

 As with most of my cooking, I make a huge quantity and freeze extras.
 If you have fewer kids or iceblock moulds, just make half the quantity.